-Middlesbrough v Bournemouth
+Sporar penalty gives Boro victory

 Post update

-Attempt blocked.
-Duncan Watmore (Middlesbrough) right footed shot from a difficult angle on the left is blocked.
-Assisted by Neil Taylor.
+Attempt saved.
+Andraz Sporar (Middlesbrough) right footed shot from a difficult angle on the left is saved in the bottom left corner.
+Assisted by Marcus Tavernier.

 Post update